Moldovan President, Opponent Agree On Debate Ahead Of Runoff

 Many observers billed Moldova's dual elections as crucial to helping decide the country's future direction -- whether it will feature closer ties to Europe and the West or continue in Russia's shadow.

-Some experts saw the result as a setback for Sandu, who had bet on a strong pro-European showing to cement her chances at a second four-year mandate.
+Some analysts saw the result as a setback for Sandu, who had bet on a strong pro-European showing to cement her chances at a second four-year mandate after Moldova, one of Europe's poorest countries, secured EU candidate status in 2022 and opened membership negotiations with the bloc earlier this year.

-The televised debate, to take place at the Palace of the Republic in the capital, Chisinau, will give the U.S.-educated Sandu an opportunity to reinforce her pro-Western message with Moldovan voters as she locks horns with Stoianglo, an ex-prosecutor-general facing accusations of corruption.
+The debate, to take place at the Palace of the Republic in the capital, Chisinau, will give the U.S.-educated Sandu an opportunity to reinforce her pro-Western message with Moldovan voters as she locks horns with Stoianoglo.

-It will also likely give her an occasion to elaborate on her statement on the election night that the balloting came under an "unprecedented" assault from "criminal groups," which tried to buy off as many as 300,000 votes with tens of millions of euros in an attempt to "undermine the democratic process."
+The debate will also likely give her an occasion to elaborate on her statement on election night that the balloting came under an "unprecedented" assault from "criminal groups," which tried to buy as many as 300,000 votes with tens of millions of euros in an attempt to "undermine the democratic process."